Skip to main content

 The main controls for balancing the volume are Track Gain, Track Compressors, and Master Limiter.

-Track Gain - Each track in your mix has an independent gain control.
+Each track in your mix has an independent gain control.
 This is useful for manually balancing the volume across your mix.
 For example, if one song is notably quieter than the others, you can turn it up with the track gain control.
+Note that the gain only affects the selected track, not the entire deck.

-Master Limiter - The Mastering section gives you control over the shared and final output of your mix.
-This gives you one Gain and one Ceiling (limiter) control which affects the combined output of all tracks.
+The Mastering section gives you control over the shared and final output of your mix.
+This gives you one Gain and one Ceiling (limiter) control, which affects the combined output of all tracks.

-You can use this to set the max volume output of your mix, which is the perfect tool for making the volume consistent.
+You can use this to set the maximum volume output of your mix, which is the perfect tool for making the volume consistent.

 FAQs About Volume, Gain, and Autogain